 And companies that ignore these issues are not only missing out on a great opportunity to make a more powerful impact on the environment, but are also missing out on ways to improve their bottom line.

 To illustrate this, Lannon examines the issue of paper towel waste.
 Lannon states that the average person uses approximately 3,000 paper towels outside the home every year - with a significant portion of that usage occurring in the workplace.
-In fact, Lannon tells us that “paper towels can comprise 20% or more of a buisness’s unrecyclable waste stream,” resulting in supply costs, janitorial expenses, as well as waste removal fees – not to mention the environmental costs related to things like landfill waste and CO2 emissions.
+In fact, Lannon tells us that “paper towels can comprise 20% or more of a business’s unrecyclable waste stream,” resulting in supply costs, janitorial expenses, as well as waste removal fees – not to mention the environmental costs related to things like landfill waste and CO2 emissions.

 Lannon’s solution?
 Keeping an open mind and exploring options like People Towels (a reusable personal hand towel and alternative to paper towels) to work towards creating a sustainable business culture while also reducing operating expenses.